- When and where does the event briefing take place?

 - Where do I get my bib?

-Your bib will be given to you at the briefing meeting which takes place the day before the trek commences.
+Your bib will be given to you at the briefing meeting which takes place the evening before the trek commences.
 We ask that you wear your bib on the outside of your clothing or backpack so that it is visible at all times.

 - How do I get to the starting line?